 8. ABG’s Bar

 This gastropub has nothing but the classics that you would expect from a small college bar.
-Sometimes it’s fun to relive those nights from your college past.
+But, sometimes it’s fun to relive those nights from your college past.
 With all the classics, including live music, classic beer, gastropub food, and pool tables, you will surely be brought back to the late ’80s and ’90s.

 For food choices, all you have to pick from is bar food…and more bar food.
 So if you’re looking for the classics of burgers, grilled sandwiches, and wings, you have found yourself looking in the right place.

-See Related: 10 Best Bars in Minneapolis
+See Related: Best Restaurants in Ogden, Utah

-10. BYU’s Museum of Peoples and Cultures
+9. BYU Museum of Peoples and Cultures

 11. Rock Canyon